-Our model draws out the wage implications of this job structure, including the productivity gains/losses from such reassignments that are indirectly attributable to workers elsewhere in the hierarchy.
+It is commonplace among labor economists to think of job ladders, where workers move up and down the hierarchy to fill needed slots.25 Our model draws out the wage implications of this job structure, including the productivity gains/losses from such reassignments that are indirectly attributable to workers elsewhere in the hierarchy.

 Our paper has analyzed the implications of such a job assignment model for the comparative static effects of changes in technology and the ability distribution on the distribution of wages.
-The results have been summarized in the Introduction and need not be repeated here.
+The results have been summarized in the Introduction, and need not be repeated here.
 We would, however, invoke these results with some caution, given the limits of our assumptions, chief of which is that of exogenous ability.
-Under perfect observability, the model generalizes nicely, and we are able to show that investment in ability is efficient.
-However, if there is imperfect observability, investment is suboptimal and, more interesting, may in some cases become even more suboptimal when information becomes less imperfect.
-If so, we would have a situation in which more information has adverse effects on both efficiency and distribution, whereas under exogenous ability, information unambiguously enhances efficiency (proposition 5).
+Under perfect observability, the model generalizes nicely and we are able to show that investment in ability is efficient.
+However, if there is imperfect observability, investment is suboptimal and, more interestingly, may in some cases become even more suboptimal when information becomes less imperfect.
+If so, we would have a situation where more information has adverse effects on both efficiency and distribution, whereas under exogenous ability, information unambiguously enhances efficiency (Proposition 5).

 We conclude with some reflections on what insights our analysis might conceivably contribute to the discussion of recent decades' trends in the distribution of income.
 Some portion of the deteriorating real wage at the bottom of the distribution is ascribed to changes in the ability distribution, including the effects of immigration.
-Our model is certainly consistent with such findings (Sec.
-IIIB) and may offer an additional interpretation of the phenomenon: a bulge of unskilled workers depresses wages in that part of the spectrum by depressing the gains from promoting those immediately above oneself.
+Our model is certainly consistent with such findings (Section 3.2), and may offer an additional interpretation of the phenomenon: a bulge of unskilled workers depresses wages in that part of the spectrum by depressing the gains from promoting those immediately above oneself.
 By the same token, the model certainly suggests that improvements in the bottom of the educational distribution would ameliorate the income distribution, again through the logic of the assignment model.
-On the other hand, the model indicates that if such improvements were to be made at the expense of maintaining achievement at the highest levels of the ability distribution, then the benefits to the income distribution are by no means assured (propositions 6 and 10).
+On the other hand, the model indicates that if such improvements were to be made at the expense of maintaining achievement at the highest levels of distribution, then the distributional benefits are by no means assured (Propositions 6 and 10).

 Technical change, of course, is widely understood to have driven much of the last two decades' distributional trends.
 Our model offers some potential insights into the mechanism by which this might have occurred.
-If productivity gains are concentrated in the least skilled jobs, flattening $\beta(\cdot)$ , this would have an adverse effect on the bottom of the wage distribution.
+If productivity gains are concentrated in the least skilled jobs, flattening $\beta(\cdot)$, this would have an adverse effect on the bottom of the wage distribution.
 Has computerization, for example, had its greatest impact on clerical output and administrative support functions?
-Obviare filled by people moving up from below ....
-This starts a chain of vacancies that may eventually generate an entry level opening for poorly educated workers who lack a history of steady employment."

-ously, our model cannot answer these empirical questions, but it can help pose them and interpret the results.
+Obviously, our model cannot answer these empirical questions, but it can help pose them and interpret the results.